What are the costs?

 Insurance

-When you purchase your car, make sure you've got appropriate insurance as finding yourself without it can be costly.
+When you’re purchasing a car, make sure you've got appropriate insurance as finding yourself without it can be costly.

-It's a good idea to shop around for the best deal on car insurance as prices can vary.
-Some insurers might even give you a discount if you've got other insurance, such as travel or home, with them.
+Shop around for the best deal on car insurance as prices can vary.
+Some insurers might even give you a discount if you've already got other insurance, such as travel or home, with them.

-Here are some other ongoing costs you'll need to consider:
+There are other ongoing car costs you’ll need to consider, including:

 Explore other life moments